 Guest blogging is when you give another site an article and, as a result, you get a link back to your website.
 Caution: there are some things you need to watch-out for.

-This link building tactic is a little controversial (as most link building tactics are).
-However, if you do this right, it’s a legitimate way to not only get a link to your website, but to show your expertise, gain some positive press, and build productive relationships with others in your industry.
+This link-building tactic is a little controversial (as most link-building tactics are).
+However, if you do this right, you’ll get more than a link to your website.
+You can show your expertise.
+You might gain positive press for your business.
+You might even build productive relationships with others in your industry.

-The goal of a guest blogging campaign is to get links to your site.
-Not all links help in the same way.
-Some links can help you rank better.
-Others might just bring traffic.
-Bonus if you get both but you won’t always get both at the same time.
+A guest blogging campaign aims to get links to your site.
+Not all links help in the same way: some links can help you rank better while others bring traffic.
+Bonus if you get both, but you won’t always get both simultaneously.
 Just because a link doesn’t bring traffic doesn’t mean it’s not helping you rank better in Google.
-Just because a link is bringing traffic doesn’t mean it’s helping your rank better.
+Just because a link brings traffic doesn’t mean it’s helping your rank better.